quater/freenas-9.2-xen/README.md

 ## Preface

 Initially, I installed a FreeBSD 9.2 machine on my XenServer to perform the below steps but it somehow failed due to some wired errors with the "ataidle" port.
 Eventually I succeeded by using a FreeBSD 9.2 instance on Amazon EC2.
 In the light of this, I recommend using an Amazon EC2 instance (i.e. [FreeBSD on EC2](http://www.daemonology.net/freebsd-on-ec2/)) if you encounter wired build issues.
-Therefore the instructions below presume you are using EC2.
+Therefore the instructions below presume that EC2 is used.

 ## Steps to Compile